Latte Stone Park, Guam

 Nowadays latte stones serve as a symbol of Chamorro identity.
-Unfortunately many latte stones are removed from their original locations – recklessly destroyed or used for landscaping of private gardens.
+Unfortunately, many latte stones are removed from their original locations – recklessly destroyed or used for landscaping of private gardens.

 The sites of latte stones near the coast differ from the ones inland.
-Coastal latte stones were based in cultural layer with signs of habitation and human burials near the stones.
+Coastal latte stones were based in a cultural layer with signs of habitation and human burials near the stones.